 As a freelancer, I've worked with startups, agencies, consultancies and established companies.
-I don't put a lot of stock in job titles, but I've been called a full stack developer, UX developer or creative technologist.
+I don't put a lot of stock in job titles, but I've been called a UX designer, Information Architect, full stack developer, UX developer and creative technologist.

 Put simply, I'm good at making things work on the internet — both technically and from the user's perspective.
 I can help you with workshops, requirement gathering, systems & information architecture or development.
 I'm not good at making things pretty, but love working with visual designers.
 You can see a selection of my work below.